×

 We asked people how much they someone comfortably live on in Ecuador, they wrote:

 "I have meet folks who live on $1200/mo including rent.
 Our lifestyle is more like $1200-1500 and we own our place.
-That includes eating out, 2 grocery runs/month, beer deliveries and biweekly massages for two," commented one expat who made the move to Manglaralto.
+That includes eating out, 2 grocery runs/month, beer deliveries and biweekly massages for two," remarked one expat who made the move to Manglaralto.

 "There is a wide variety of housing available on the Coast.
 In my little stretch of beach, expats can purchase a home in a gated community starting at just $125K and going up to $285K for an amazing 3 bedroom home with a pool.
 Rentals are anywhere from $600 and up depending upon amenities.
-Taxis and food are inexpensive and good," wrote one expat living in Rio Chico.
+Taxis and food are inexpensive and good," said one expat living in Rio Chico.

 View More Answers